alvinshrestha/secure-cloud-environment-attack-detection/README.md

-</> Markdown
 # Secure Cloud Environment with Attack Detection (Azure)

 ## Overview
-This porject demonstrates how to build, secure, monitor, and detect attacks in a cloud environment using Microsoft Azure.
+This project demonstrates how to build, secure, monitor, and detect attacks in a cloud environment using Microsoft Azure.

 ## Objectives
 - Deploy a cloud-based VM